yuvipanda/python-popularity-contest/README.md

 However, side channel attacks are still possible if the entire set of timeseries data is available.
-Individual users might have specific patterns of packages they use, and this might be discernable with enough analysis.
-If some packages are uniquely used only by particular users, this analysis becomes easier.
-Further aggregation of the data, redaction of information about packages that don't have a lot of use, etc are methods that can be used to further anonymize this dataset, based on your needs.
+Individual users might have specific patterns of modules they use, and this might be discernable with enough analysis.
+If some libraries are uniquely used only by particular users, this analysis becomes easier.
+Further aggregation of the data, redaction of information about modules that don't have a lot of use, etc are methods that can be used to further anonymize this dataset, based on your needs.